pomalley08/patrickjomalley/content/post/2017-05-09-finding-nyc-skills-gap.md

 coverMeta: out
 ---

-This project is an Analysis of the Skills Gap in New York City
+This project is an analysis of the skills gap in New York City

 ## Data Import